-5. An FM has been carried out for the project in accordance with the World Bank policy and directives on IPF.
+5. A Financial Management (FM) assessment has been carried out for the project in accordance with the World Bank policy and directives on Investment Project Financing (IPF).
 The assessment was carried out at RAB as the main implementing entity which will ensure: (a) that funds are used for the intended purposes in an effective, efficient, and economical way; (b) financial reports will be prepared in a reliable, accurate and timely manner; and (c) project assets will be appropriately safeguarded.